Updated: 1 day ago

 If I cast a spell, will there be repercussions?

 Again, this is a situation where it depends.
 All spellwork will take some energy from you, but of course, this energy can be replenished with a quick snack or drink.
 Spells that attempt to override the free will of another will almost always come back around in some way.
-The same goes for hexing/cursing someone who did not deserve it, at least in my experience.
-When performing any type of spell aimed at receiving justice for a situation, I recommend asking the working to give the person(s) what they deserve to restore the balance instead of asking for a specific 'punishment.'
+The same goes for hexing/cursing someone who did not deserve it.
+When performing any type of spell aimed at receiving justice for a situation, I recommend asking the working to give what is deserved to restore the balance instead of asking for a specific 'punishment.'
 It is also common practice to avoid casting spells for anyone unknowingly, even if it is coming from a good place.
 Always ask before performing any spells on another person, especially another practitioner who may have defenses set up for this type of activity.
 If you are working with certain deities or ancestors, you may need to give an offering before and after as a sort of 'payment' for their help.

 If you are serious about casting an ethical spell, make sure that you have figured out all of the possible loopholes and are very clear with your intentions.
 Are you really prepared to receive what you asked for?
 Because you just might get it.